banerjeepragyan/CAFIE/README.md

-# CAFIE: Counterfactually Aware Fair InferencE (AAAI'24)
+# All Should Be Equal in the Eyes of Language Models: Counterfactually Aware Fair Text Generation

 ## Setup
 All requirements can be found in ```requirements.txt```.
 All packages can be installed by running